n1analytics/javallier/README.md

 - encrypt and serialize signed floating point numbers given a public key
 - add two encrypted numbers together
 - add an encrypted number to a plaintext number
-- TODO multiply an encrypted number by a plaintext number
+- multiply an encrypted number by a plaintext number
 - decrypt an encrypted number given the private key

 Build the `javallier` CLI tool:

-    sbt stage
+    sbt assembly

-Then run the binary for your system, e.g., on Linux:

-    ./target/universal/stage/bin/javallier
+This creates a `javallier.jar` jar file in:

+    ./target/scala-2.10

+To run it:

+    java -jar javallier.jar <COMMAND>

 Alternatively you can run directly with sbt: